Akanksha-Duvvuri/AsynC---Automations-that-run-while-you-sleep/async/README.md

 ## `$ cat about.md`

+So what is AsynC? as the name states - automations that run while you sleep, Automations that run while you do your work and busy with other things.
-Small startups in India run their operations across a patchwork of tools — AiSensy for WhatsApp, Razorpay for payments, Zoho Books for invoicing, NimbusPost for shipping, Brevo for email.
-Connecting them means either paying for expensive USD-priced automation tools that don't support Indian platforms, or hiring a developer to wire everything together by hand.
+Small startups in India run their operations across a patchwork of tools - for example, Aisensy for Whatsapp messages, Razorpay for payments (or Stripe), Zoho Book for invoicing, NimbusPost or Raidshyp for shipping and many more.
+This tool helps you automate all of that without the need of someone to bridge the gap between your needs and the software required.

 I was that developer.
 I built this exact stack manually for a funded beverage startup — every webhook, every integration, every edge case.
 AsynC is that experience turned into a product.

-**The idea:** a founder logs in, connects the tools they already use, and describes what they want in plain English:
+**The idea:** a founder logs in, connects the tools they already use or require, and describes what they want in plain English:

 ```
-you@async:~$ when someone pays on razorpay, whatsapp them a confirmation and generate a zoho invoice
+user@async:~$ when someone pays on razorpay, whatsapp them a confirmation and generate a zoho invoice
 > analyzing workflow...
 > ✓ flow created — running in background
 ```